RedisLabs/redislabs-docs/content/rv/api/how-to/create-and-manage-databases.md

 - The JSON body contains only the most basic, required parameters in order to create a database:
     - Database name (unique name per subscription and may contain only alphanumeric characters and hyphens)
-    - Maxmium database size in GB
+    - Maximum database size in GB
     - Database password
 - There are many additional parameters and settings that can be defined on database creation.
     - For details on database parameters and options, see [Swagger OpenAPI documentation](https://api-beta.redislabs.com/beta1/swagger-ui.html#/Databases)